admiraltyio/ambassador-shim-metacontroller/README.md

 ## Next Steps

 This shim is a proof of concept that only supports the most basic feature of Ambassador: mapping a prefix to a Service.
 This shim could be expanded (full Mapping Spec and Status, other CRDs, etc.) into a fully-featured side-car of Ambassador.
-The advantage of this version
+The advantage of this version is that it is written in Python, the language of the core Ambassador project.

 ## See Also